Mission and Goals

 Science Fairs and the Science Standards

 Science Fair projects incorporate almost all aspects of the CA Science Standards for Investigation and Experimentation.
 Science Fair projects are also the natural end result of Project-based Learning in science and provide a venue for students to present their work to the public.
-Project-based Learning is a key science practice in the new Common Core Standards for English and Math and the upcoming Next Generation Science Standards, to be implemented in California by 2014.
-Because of this strong connection, school and regional science fair projects should not be looked at as something “extra” to do but as an essential process to address both the content and science practices of current K-12 Science Education as well as the Project-based Learning approach to teaching.
+Project-based Learning is a key science practice in the new Common Core Standards for English and Math and the State-adopted Next Generation Science Standards, with inquiry-based assessments to be implemented in California by 2017.
+Because of this strong connection, school and regional science fair projects should not be looked at as something “extra” to do but as an essential process to address both the content and NGSS science and engineering practices as well as the Project-based Learning approach to teaching.